codexgq/startbootstrap-creative-codexgq/declaration.md

 The usage of such code outside this project may not be directly supported by your server and require customization or fine tuning as applicable.
 Meanwhile we did our best to make it as universal as possible.

-For details incl. copyright and licenses please refer to given acknowledgments and legal statement.
+For details incl. copyright and licenses please refer to given acknowledgements and legal statement.

-## Acknowledgments
+## Acknowledgements

 The following given acknowledgments are presented in order of appearance of the corresponding event within HTML.